-- The company is subjected to a tax exemption until December 31, 2017, and the company was subject to tax according to the letter of the General Authority for Investment and Free Zones, starting from January 1, 2018. - The company submits the tax return on the corporate profits tax on the legal dates. - The tax examination of the company was carried out and the dispute was ended for the years 2005/2007, and the company paid all the tax differences. - The company's tax examination for the years 2008/2009 was re-examined and the examination and dispute was ended, - The company has been tax examined for the years from 2016 / 2020 and official forms are in process to be issued. - The company regularly submits the tax returns on their time.
+- The Company was subjected to a tax exemption until December 31, 2017, and the Company was subject to tax according to the letter of the General Authority for Investment and Free Zones, starting from January 1, 2018. - The Company submits the tax return on the corporate profits tax on the legal dates. - The tax examination of the Company was carried out and the dispute was ended for the years 2005/2007, and the Company paid all the tax differences. - The Company's tax examination for the years 2008/2009 was re-examined and the examination and dispute was ended for the years 2008 / 2015 and a tax settlement of 3 052 209 was settled and paid in full to reach 0 - The Company has been tax examined for the years from 2016 / 2020 and official forms are in process to be issued. - The Company is being tax examined for the years 2021/2022

-- The company pays the tax on the legal dates and provides tax settlements in accordance with the provisions of the law. - The company's tax inspection and assessment were carried out from the beginning of the activity until 2018, and all dues were paid. - The Years 2019/2020 are in examination process. - The company is being tax examined for the years 2021/2022
+- The Company pays the tax on the legal dates and provides tax settlements in accordance with the provisions of the law. - The Company's tax inspection and assessment were carried out from the beginning of the activity until 2016, and all dues were paid. - The Company is being tax examined for the years 2017/2018 diff. paid - The Company is being tax examined for the years 2019/2020 diff. paid - The Company is being tax examined for the years 2021/2022